• Skip to primary navigation

 Open Command Prompt As Admin

-2. In the Command prompt window, type bcdedit /deletevalue {current} safeboot and press the Enter key on the Keyboard of your computer.
+2. On the Command prompt window, type bcdedit /deletevalue {current} safeboot and press the Enter key on the Keyboard of your computer.

 Exit Safe Mode Using Command Prompt in Windows 10

-3. Restart your computer and it will come out of Safe Mode.
+3. Restart the computer and it should now come out of Safe Mode.

-Another way to Exit Safe Mode is to Restart your computer, while holding down the Shift Key.
+Another way to Exit Safe Mode is by restarting the computer, while holding down the Shift Key.

-1. Click on the Start button > Power Icon > Press and Hold the Shift Key on the Keyboard of your Computer and select the Restart option.
+1. Click on Power Icon located at bottom-right corner of the screen > Press and Hold the Shift Key on the keyboard of your computer and select the Restart option.

 Restart Windows PC from Login Screen

-2. From the next screen, navigate to Troubleshoot > Advanced options > Startup Settings and click on the Restart button.
+2. After the computer restarts, navigate to Troubleshoot > Advanced Options > Startup Settings and click on the Restart button.

 Startup Settings Screen in Windows 10